evgenyneu/image_compressor_python/README.md

 ### Compress all images in a directory

 This following program allows to compress many images with different quality all at once.
-This can be useful for comparing many different outcomes and see how the `terms` setting affects image quality.
+This can be useful for comparing many different outcomes and see how the `terms` setting affects image quality:

-Run from the project directory:

 ```
 $ python src/process_samples.py INPUT_DIR OUTPUT_DIR